longhorn/website/content/docs/1.5.0/snapshots-and-backups/backup-and-restore/set-backup-target.md

     azblob-secret
     ```

-  This is the Kubernetes secret name with Azure Blob Storage credentials.

 After configuring the above settings, you can manage backups on Azure Blob storage.
 See [how to create backup](../create-a-backup) for details.